VIS172/BHARAT_INTERN/Titanic_Classification/README.md

 Copy code
 # Titanic Classification Project

-This repository contains the code for a Titanic Classification project implemented in Python using various machine learning models.
 The classifier is designed to predict the likelihood of survival for passengers on the Titanic based on their attributes.

 ## Features